Develop A Competitive Application

 It is never too soon to begin taking steps to develop a competitive and eye-catching profile.
 Review the strategies below and scroll down to view the resources available that can help you put together a strong application.

 First and foremost, developing relationships with your faculty members and instructors is one of the most important parts of the process.
 Get to know them outside of class and visit their office hours to discuss your future goals, since they will be the ones writing your letters of recommendation.
 The better they know you, the better their recommendation.

 Some great first steps might include:

 - Scheduling a strategy meeting with the National Fellowships Advisor.

-- Participating in meaningful co-curricular activities, such as undergraduate research, leadership and cross-cultural engagement programs, internships, summer experiential learning programs, and/or artistic activities.
+- Participating in meaningful co-curricular activities, such as undergraduate research, leadership and cross-cultural engagement programs, jobs or internships, summer experiential learning programs, and/or artistic activities.
 Sustained involvement with a couple of activities that you truly enjoy is more impressive than a long list of activities in which you are only partially involved.
+Here are some examples of popular programs for co-curricular involvement: